swoillez/SysdigAddOns/dockerPsResponseTime/README.md

 docker ps
 ```

-## How to use the DockerPS Response Time BLaprobe
+## How to use the DockerPS Response Time Probe

 ### As a shell script